 #6.
 Avoid rumination and instead affirm your self-worth

-After a rejection, we tend to berate ourselves for the reasons we were rejected — and we may even end up dwelling on these negative emotions, a process is known as rumination.
+After a rejection, we tend to criticize ourselves for the reasons we were rejected — and we may even end up dwelling on these negative emotions, a process known as rumination.
 This habit, on the other hand, inevitably makes us feel worse.
 When people are rejected, the first thing they do is be unkind to themselves, and they start making up stories about what’s wrong with them.

 #7.
 Rejection should not deter you from trying again.